-Ford’s All-Electric F-150: Faster Than a Raptor.
-Less Polluting Than a Prius.
+Ford’s Electric F150—Faster Than a Raptor, Pollutes Less Than a Prius.

 Due to hit the streets (and job sites) in 2022, Ford’s electrified F-150 Lightning pickup truck offers a step away from fossil fuels, into a sleek, powerful “Swiss Army Knife” for work and play.

 You’d have to have sworn an oath of poverty not to want one of these trucks.
 And even then, you might break your vow.

 The word is that Ford already has 20,000 orders in the can for the all-electric Lightning, and it hasn’t even launched into production.
 That’s because this vehicle does for the pickup truck what smartphones did for electronics.
 It’s not simply an upgrade to a more powerful, cleaner drive system.
 It’s a generator for power tools on the jobsite.
 It’s a whole-house battery to power up your home during an ice storm.
 And that’s just the obvious stuff.

 The new all-electric Ford F-150 Lightning has enough juice to run a jobsite when it’s not being used for transport.